 Intake and processing of CAD/CAM schematics to provide detailed location-specific information to the user.
 For instance, a building inspector may find it useful to receive information about a particular structural component as specified in the building design.

-Suppliers
+Suppliers & Manufacturing

+In order to produce and deliver the products and services described above, Glassnotes LLC depends on agreements with several suppliers and manufacturers.
 Glassnotes LLC neither has nor requires supplier agreements for products currently in development, with the exception of Amazon AWS for scalable server resources.
 All other application components, Google Glass, Android phones and tablets, laptop computers, and development tools (software) are acquired as needed for each Glassnotes team member at lowest available cost.
 Small monthly expenditures for business licensing, domain registration, office communications, advertising, and artwork will be incurred and will grow minimally once a commercial product is released (to accommodate new staff).
 Network and telecommunications service is provided through a small business contract with Comcast.

-Manufacturing

-Glassnotes LLC will release its products through the Google Play, Apple App Store and other platform-specific online app stores.
+For manufacturing and delivery, Glassnotes LLC will release its products through the Google Play, Apple App Store and other platform-specific online app stores.
 Small registration fees may be required for each store.
 Additional manufacturing costs include scalable server resources from Amazon AWS or Microsoft Azure or other platform-as-a-service (PaaS) provider.

 Following release of the Tier 1 and Tier 2 products, a small team (6-12) software development, test, and operational support staff will be hired to complete and support the Tier 3 products and services.
 Computing hardware, software, Google Glass and handheld devices, and networking resources will be acquired or licensed at that time.
 No other manufacturing costs are expected.